F2/F2s-sourcemod-plugins/logs-spec.md

 # TF2 Logs Spec 3.0

-This is the spritual successor to [Logs.tf Spec 2.0](https://github.com/alevoska/logstf-spec).
+This document builds on [Logs.tf Spec 2.0](https://github.com/alevoska/logstf-spec) and describes all additional log lines beyond the standard ones.

-# General terminology
+## General terminology

 When demonstrating a log line, we first write the general format, and then an example: